-Professor Robert Brown is Chair in Translational Oncology in the Department of Surgery and Cancer within the Faculty of Medicine at Imperial College, where he heads the Epigenetics Unit and is Head of Division of Cancer.
+Professor Robert (Bob) Brown is Chair in Translational Oncology in the Department of Surgery and Cancer within the Faculty of Medicine at Imperial College.
 His post is a joint appointment between Imperial College London and Institute of Cancer Research where he is Professor of Translational Oncology in the Section of Medicine.
-Robert (Bob) is Principal Investigator of Cancer Research UK research programme, Drug Resistance and Epigenetics, Investigator in the Ovarian Cancer Action Research Centre and co-Principal Investigator CRUK/NIHR Experimental Cancer Medicine Centre.